 What Is Guardianship?

-Guardianship is a court-issued authorization to make legal, financial, or healthcare decisions for another incapacitated person.
-Guardianship often becomes necessary when incapacitation happens suddenly due to age, disease, or injury.
+Guardianship often becomes necessary as a last result solution to sudden incapacitation, disease, or injury.
 To obtain guardianship over another, a person must file an application with a Texas court, attend a court hearing, and convince the judge a guardian is needed.
 Texas Estates Code Chapter 1104 lays out the procedures and rules surrounding the appointment of guardians.

 Seeking guardianship is often a difficult decision for a family.
 While appointing a guardian can be for the best, it can also be demeaning and humiliating for the ward.
 However, Texas courts are mandated by law to make a reasonable effort to consider the incapacitated person’s preferences.
 This task is easier and more reliable if the incapacitated person clarifies their preferences beforehand.